Democratic Senatorial Campaign Committee: 2001–2002 election cycle

 Patty Murray became the first female Chair of the DSCC in 2001.
 Her team raised more than $143 million, beating the previous record by $40 million.
-However, the Democratic party lost two seats in the subsequent election.
-The current President's party had not taken control of the Senate in a midterm election since 1914.
+However, the Democratic Party lost two seats in the subsequent election which saw President George W. Bush become the first sitting president to take control of the Senate in a midterm election since 1914.
 This result may be attributed to George W. Bush's post-9/11 popularity and the death of Senator Paul Wellstone of Minnesota, who had been favored to win.